Rivalries in the Australian Football League: Recent rivalries

-West Coast v Sydney
+Sydney v West Coast

 A rivalry between the Sydney Swans and the West Coast Eagles developed during the first decade of the 2000s due to an unusually high number of close games, many in finals.
 The teams met each other six times between September 2005 and March 2007, including both Grand Finals and two Qualifying Finals; the final margins of these games were: 4, 4, 2, 1, 1 and 1, with Sydney winning the 2005 Grand Final after a 72-year drought—which was the longest gap between premierships in VFL/AFL history—and West Coast winning the 2006 Grand Final.
 The sum of margins of 13 points across six consecutive meetings is by far the narrowest in VFL/AFL history, with 28 points (South Melbourne vs Melbourne, 28 points, 1898–1900) the nearest challenger for six consecutive games.
 In Round 4, 2008, the era of consistently close games came to an end when the Swans smashed the Eagles by 62 points.

 West Coast v Collingwood

 The rivalry between the West Coast Eagles and Collingwood Magpies stems from a series of finals matches after the VFL became the AFL, with its roots in the 1990 Qualifying Final in which West Coast and Collingwood drew the match, requiring a replay the following week.
 The two sides drew a final on another occasion in 2007, which went into extra time (as the replay system for finals other than the grand final having been abolished by this point), with Collingwood winning.
 They have met 8 times in finals since 1990, including a 2-point victory by the Eagles in the 1994 Qualifying Final.
 The clubs met for the first time in a Grand Final in 2018, with the Eagles winning by 5 points to claim their fourth premiership after a heroic Dom Sheed goal.
-The two clubs also share a common coach in Mick Malthouse, who led West Coast to their first two flags in 1992 and 1994 and took Collingwood to their 15th and most recent premiership in 2010.
+The two clubs also share a common coach in Mick Malthouse, who led West Coast to their first two flags in 1992 and 1994 and took Collingwood to their 15th premiership in 2010.
 After the 2018 Grand Final, the pair met at Optus Stadium, where Collingwood upset the Eagles to claim a 1-point victory.
 The most recent finals meeting between the two was the 2020 Elimination Final, in which Collingwood (labelled the 'Dirty Pies' by Western Australian media) pulled off a huge upset to once again claim a 1-point victory in Perth and progress to the semi-final.